 What about API platforms, ESBs, or other middleware platforms?

 We recommend that you don't create an application for each middleware platform.
-The best way to represent the different middleware technologies is to create different integration categories for each.
+The best way to represent the different middleware technologies is to create different integration tags for each.
 It is then possible to search for that middleware platform in metamap or create a style that highlights which applications/integrations use which middleware platform.

 On a software map, it is best to think of middleware technologies as the "medium" for which data travels around, rather than a destination within themselves.
 This is further outlined in the next discussion about multistep transactions without data at rest.